 2.2.
 External VM Scripts

 tcon.sh (ucon.sh): Connect via TCP (or UDP).
 This script takes a single argument, a port number to use for the connection.
 The external VM host can change the port number at each prompt.
-If there is no script listening on the port on the firewall, the script will indicate a "connection refused" error.
+If there is no script listening on the port on the firewall, the script will indicate a "connection refused" or timeout error.

 tconr.sh (uconr.sh): Connection takes a random port number and a sleep value.
 The script randomly selects one of three ports for its connection in a loop, controlled by the sleep value.
 If there is a listener on the firewall active on the port, the connection succeeds - otherwise the connection is refused.